 Depression is a beast.
 You feel awful and don’t have the energy to do anything.
 So what can you do?
 Here are some self-care ideas for when you’re depressed:

-- Clean the closest surface to you, like a nightstand.
 Clutter deepens and prolongs feelings of depression.
 If you can clean the closest surface to your bed, like a nightstand, then you’ll have both a feeling of accomplishment and a clear surface to look at.

-- Drink water.
 Hydration is so important to a healthy body and mind.
 You’re not at your best when you’re dehydrated.
 Focus on drinking a gallon of water over the course of a day.
 Even if you do nothing else but drink, you’ll win the day.

-- Say “no” to some things.
 Feeling overwhelmed is common when suffering from depression.
 If you can, say no to some things filling your schedule.
 Freeing up enough space to let yourself heal is one of the best things you can do for depression.

 Self-care for people who suffer from bipolar disorder doesn’t have to be difficult.
 Keep in mind your various struggles when you’re depressed and manic, and tailor your self-care to those episodes.
 Showers, sleep, and indulging in things that make you happy are crucial to your well-being.